 For over fifteen years, I have had the profound delight of developing my practice under the mentorship of Helen Hughes.
 Amoung other things, she has taught me about deep respect and the important work of paying attention to the sparkle in people’s eyes.

-Some of the projects I have been involved with include: Windsor House Democratic School, Playgroup Co-Facilitator, Village Free School, Capilano College Adult Basic Education, Humanities 101, and Bamfield Community School.
+In addition to The Learnary, I run a small business providing academic and self regulation support for self directed learners called Touchstone Sessions.
+Some of the other projects I have been involved with include: Windsor House Democratic School, Playgroup Co-Facilitator, Village Free School, Capilano College Adult Basic Education, Humanities 101, and Bamfield Community School.

 The Learnary holds so many of the threads that I value in one lovely space within my East Vancouver home: inter-generational, curiosity based, hospitality, nourishment, play, creation, and doing good work together.
 I am thrilled to step into the role of co-principal of The Learnary.
 I am super curious to see what we will all make it grow into.